What is plagiarism?

 How do I know when to cite and when not to cite?

-This question is more complex than it first appears.
 As a student writer, if you are not sure if you are required to cite a source, it is always better to err on the side of caution and cite; academic readers are more tolerant of overcitation than undercitation.
 However, it's always ideal to consult your instructor for guidance so you avoid both overcitation and undercitation.

 Who can help me avoid plagiarism and cite sources correctly?